Website Acceptable Use Policy Fill out the template

 Fill out the template

-What is a website acceptable use policy?
+What is an acceptable use policy?

 What are the differences between terms and conditions of use and an acceptable use policy?